Eswatini

 • Tourism potential

-• Lilangeni pegged to the South African rand
+• Lilangeni pegged to South African rand

 Puncte slabe

-• High prevalence of HIV (28% of 15–49-year-olds)
+• High prevalence of HIV (23.4% of 15-49 year-olds in 2024)

-• Periodic social unrest
+• Periodic social unrest linked to dissatisfaction with the sovereign’s authoritarianism

 Schimburi comerciale